arlk/CurveProximityQueries.jl/README.md

  1.5
  0.75
 ```
-Note, that the arclength is not a true arclength but an upperbound that is used by the proximity methods.
-This upperbound can be evalued at an interval or from the beginning of the limit using:
+Note, that the arclength is not a true arclength but an upper bound that is used by the proximity methods.
+This upper bound can be evaluated at an interval or from the beginning of the limit using:
 ```julia
 julia> arclength(c, Interval(0.9, 1.4))
 0.7839413641976036